 All work should be acknowledged.
-Where appropriate, written work should be marked in detail with point/s done well (up to 2 Stars) and point for improvement (one wish).
+This may be verbally, for example 'hot marking', using written feedback or with stamps, stickers, etc. Where appropriate, written work should be marked in detail with point/s done well (up to 2 Stars) and point for improvement (one wish).

-Marking will include what support was provided or whether the work was guided (shown by an 'AS' in a circle, meaning 'Adult Support') or independent (shown by an 'I' in a circle).
+Marking will include what support was provided or whether the work was guided (shown by an 'AS' in a circle, meaning 'Adult Support').
+Independent work may be marked with an 'I' in a circle.